fanhuan/en/_posts/2025-04-16-Sequencing-Coverage.md

 Please take note on the '>' before 20X.
 Let me emphasize.
 This is not the mean, but the min!
 If you tell your sequence service provider that you want 20X, you might end up with lots of samples or loci under 20X, even under 10X.
 I took a brief look on the dataset that I am working on right now.
 There is indeed a strong correlation between the mean depth of the variants called, and the mean depth of the sequencing effort (r close to 0.9).
 However the ratio between the two is between 0.5 to 0.75.
 That is to say in the worse case, only half of the reads were useful in calling the variants.
 That translate to 27X(0.75) to 40X(0.5) of sequencing effort.
 This ratio is negatively correlated with the duplication rate (r close to -0.8).
 Maybe you can go for 30X, and resequence the ones with low variant coverage later.

-Good luch to everyone on securing a bigger funding!
+Good luck to everyone on securing a bigger funding!